#yodo – you only die once (GER) 2024-2025

 #yodo, which stands for “you only die once,” is a project exploring themes of dying, death, grief and care (DDGC) through movement and artistic expression.

 Michaela Maxi Schulz initiated this project in 2017 to destigmatize these often-taboo subjects and create a contemporary way of talking about mortality.
-Over time, #yodo has grown to include like-minded artists, including Virginnia Ogechi and Luana Madikera, each bringing their own unique perspectives from the performing arts, cultural research and dance.
-We connected through our shared commitment to addressing mortality and death in an open, accessible way.
+Over time, #yodo has grown to cultural research and shared commitment to addressing mortality and death in an open, accessible way.

 Photo credit: Stephan Floss